rossprogram/rossprogram.github.io/counselors/index.md

 In exchange for six weeks of work, Ross/USA provides each counselor with room and board and a stipend of $3500\.
 No travel expenses are provided.

 Counselors at Ross/Asia work for five weeks with a smaller salary, but are reimbursed for travel expenses.
-Further details are not yet available.
+The salary amounts will be provided early in 2019.